felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 moment spent reading or taking notes is wasted.
 Whenever something else needs my attention, I simply fold the corner, fully aware that whenever I'll come back to the book, I will know exactly what I was up to.
+Often, I will even leave a mark with my highlighter next to the sentence I was currently reading to mark the spot I was at.
 Simply put, it reduces my cognitive load to a minimum.

 I also like the fact that this transforms the act of learning into two distinct activities:
 - reading
-- writing
+- writing (note-taking)

 If I'm in the mood for reading, I read.
 If I'm in the mood for writing, I write.
 I feel like I am free to choose what activity is